 Table 1.
-Description of Clusters of ICTs impact on governance and policy areas in EU cities4
+Description of Clusters of ICTs impact on governance and policy areas in EU cities

-Overall significant significant Overall very significant Overall Overall not very significant impact of ICTs on impact of ICTs on impact of ICTs on impact of ICTs governance governance governance and especially governance, but when on decision-making especially on especially on service impact is present this is service delivery mechanisms especially service processes and delivery on characterized by changes mechanisms and and characterized by delivery mechanisms and in ICT infrastructure and changes in the policy characterized by changes characterized by participation toolbox, changes in area of information in the policy areas of the mainly in the policy area policy area and communication Urban Planning information economic (e.g. public relations, Management and Tourism development (e.g. citizens' participation communication and Culture and manifested (e.g. and engagement) public relations, citizens' industry, business changes ICT in participation SMEs, and and infrastructure and engagement) taxation, etc.) participation toolbox
+1 2 4 5 Overall very significant Overall significant Overall significant Overall not very significant impact of ICTs on impact of ICTs on impact of ICTs on impact of ICTs on governance and especially governance and governance and governance, but when on decision-making especially on especially on service impact is present this is processes and service delivery delivery mechanisms especially on service characterized by changes mechanisms and and characterized by delivery mechanisms and in ICT infrastructure and characterized by changes in the policy characterized by changes participation toolbox, changes in the area of information in the policy areas of mainly in the policy area policy area of and communication Urban Planning and of information and economic (e.g. public relations, Management and Tourism communication (e.g. development (e.g. citizens' participation and Culture and manifested public relations, citizens' industry, business and engagement) by changes in ICT participation and and SMEs, infrastructure and engagement) taxation, etc.) participation toolbox